Quantitative stable limit theorems on the Wiener space: Gaussian analysis and stable convergence

 \subsection{Elements of Gaussian analysis}

-Let $\EuFrak H$ be a real separable infinite-dimensional Hilbert space.
-For any integer $q\geq 1$, we denote by $ \EuFrak H^{\otimes q}$ and $\EuFrak H^{\odot q}$, respectively, the $q$th tensor product and the $q$th symmetric tensor product of $\EuFrak H$.
-In what follows, we write $X=\{X(h) :\,h\in \EuFrak H\}$ to indicate an isonormal Gaussian process over $\EuFrak H$.
-This means that $X$ is a centered Gaussian family, defined on some probability space $(\Omega ,\mathcal{F},P)$, with a covariance structure given by
+Let $\EuFrak{H}$ be a real separable infinite-dimensional Hilbert space.
+For any integer $q\geqslant1$, we denote by $\EuFrak{H}^{\otimes q}$ and $\EuFrak{H}^{\odot q}$, respectively, the $q$th tensor product and the $q$th symmetric tensor product of $\EuFrak{H}$.
+In what follows, we write $X=\{X(h)\dvtx h\in\EuFrak{H}\}$ to indicate an isonormal Gaussian process over $\EuFrak{H}$.
+This means that $X$ is a centered Gaussian family, defined on some probability space $(\Omega,\mathcal{F},P)$, with a covariance structure given by

 From now on, we assume that $\mathcal{F}$ is the $P$-completion of the $\sigma$-field generated by $X$.
-For every integer $q\geq 1$, we let $\mathcal{H}_{q}$ be the $q$th {\it Wiener chaos} of $X$, that is, the closed linear subspace of $L^{2}(\Omega)$ generated by the random variables $\{H_{q}(X(h)),h\in \EuFrak H,\left\| h\right\| _{\EuFrak H}=1\}$, where $H_{q}$ is the $q$th Hermite polynomial defined by
+For every integer $q\geqslant1$, we let $\mathcal{H}_{q}$ be the $q$th \textit{Wiener chaos} of $X$, that is, the closed linear subspace of $L^{2}(\Omega)$ generated by the random variables $\{H_{q}(X(h)),h\in\EuFrak{H},\llVert h\rrVert_{\EuFrak{H}}=1\}$, where $H_{q}$ is the $q$th Hermite polynomial defined by

 We denote by $\mathcal{H}_{0}$ the space of constant random variables.
-For any $q\geq 1$, the mapping $I_{q}(h^{\otimes q})=q!H_{q}(X(h))$ provides a linear isometry between $\EuFrak H^{\odot q}$ (equipped with the modified norm $\sqrt{q!}\left\| \cdot \right\| _{\EuFrak H^{\otimes q}}$) and $\mathcal{H}_{q}$ (equipped with the $L^2(\Omega)$ norm).
-For $q=0$, we set by convention $ \mathcal{H}_{0}=\mathbb{R}$ and $I_{0}$ equal to the identity map.
+For any $q\geqslant1$, the mapping $I_{q}(h^{\otimes q})=q!H_{q}(X(h))$ provides a linear isometry between $\EuFrak{H}^{\odot q}$ (equipped with the modified norm $\sqrt{q!}\llVert \cdot\rrVert _{\EuFrak{H}^{\otimes q}}$) and $\mathcal{H}_{q}$ [equipped with the $L^2(\Omega)$ norm].
+For $q=0$, we set by convention $\mathcal{H}_{0}=\mathbb{R}$ and $I_{0}$ equal to the identity map.

-It is well-known (Wiener chaos expansion) that $L^{2}(\Omega)$ can be decomposed into the infinite orthogonal sum of the spaces $\mathcal{H} _{q}$, that is: any square integrable random variable $F\in L^{2}(\Omega)$ admits the following chaotic expansion:
+It is well known (Wiener chaos expansion) that $L^{2}(\Omega)$ can be decomposed into the infinite orthogonal sum of the spaces $\mathcal{H}_{q}$, that is: any square integrable random variable $F\in L^{2}(\Omega)$ admits the following chaotic expansion:

-where $f_{0}=E[F]$, and the $f_{q}\in \EuFrak H^{\odot q}$, $q\geq 1$, are uniquely determined by $F$.
-For every $q\geq 0$, we denote by $J_{q}$ the orthogonal projection operator on the $q$th Wiener chaos.
-In particular, if $ F\in L^{2}(\Omega)$ is as in (\ref{E}), then $ J_{q}F=I_{q}(f_{q})$ for every $q\geq 0$.
+where $f_{0}=E[F]$, and the $f_{q}\in\EuFrak{H}^{\odot q}$, $q\geqslant 1$, are uniquely determined by $F$.
+For every $q\geqslant0$, we denote by $J_{q}$ the orthogonal projection operator on the $q$th Wiener chaos.
+In particular, if $F\in L^{2}(\Omega)$ is as in (\ref{E}), then $J_{q}F=I_{q}(f_{q})$ for every $q\geqslant0$.

-Let $\{e_{k},\,k\geq 1\}$ be a complete orthonormal system in $\EuFrak H$.
-Given $f\in \EuFrak H^{\odot p}$, $g\in \EuFrak H^{\odot q}$ and $ r\in\{0,\ldots ,p\wedge q\}$, the $r$th {\it contraction} of $f$ and $g$ is the element of $\EuFrak H^{\otimes (p+q-2r)}$ defined by
+Let $\{e_{k}, k\geqslant1\}$ be a complete orthonormal system in $\EuFrak H$.
+Given $f\in\EuFrak{H}^{\odot p}$, $g\in\EuFrak H^{\odot q}$ and $r\in\{0,\ldots,p\wedge q\}$, the $r$th \textit{contraction} of $f$ and $g$ is the element of $\EuFrak{H}^{\otimes(p+q-2r)}$ defined by